ElmoTheWizard/C/Advance/Readme.md

 4
 ```
 ### Breakdown
-1. The program prompt the user for the amount of change owed
+1. The program prompts the user for the amount of change owed
 2. The program figures out the minimum amount coins to give back to the customer using a greedy algorithm
 3. The program prints the results
 ### Note
-* The program will re-prompt if you imput negative numbers or letters:
+* The program will re-prompt the user if you imput negative numbers or letters:
 ```
 $  ./cash.c
 Change owed: -0.41